bcampb21/Video-Party/ReadMe.txt

 -----------------Video Party-----------------

-This application plays Youtube videos once a twitter user posts a video with a certain prefix.
+This application plays Youtube videos remotely once a twitter user posts a video with a certain prefix.
+Post a video on twitter and have your computer play it over the speakers automatically without being near it.

 Directions:
 1. Download files to pc that intends to play the video/music